Nurture & Nourish

 To simplify things, I have created a map, so that you can find, based on location, the probably cause of your pain.

-If you are getting headaches, and you know that they are not caused by any major injury, or a chronic or acute health concern, see to the HEADACHE MAP below.
+If you are getting headaches, and you know that they are not caused by any major injury, or a chronic or acute health concern, see to the HEADACHE MAP above.

 How can you relieve headaches yourself?